IBM/anomaly-prediction-streams-singlestore-cp4d/README.md

 ```
 The Event Streams certificate will be stored in a file `evtstreams.pem`.

-## 5. Upload the certificate to the Singlestore cluster
+## 5. Upload the certificate to the SingleStore cluster

 Login to the Cloud Pak For Data cluster: